VileDeg/vulkan-hdr-demo/README.md

 </p>

 ## About
-This repository contains a 3D renderer Vulkan demo application for Windows OS.
+This repository contains a 3D renderer Vulkan demo application.
 It serves purpose to demonstrate several HDR rendering techniques such as: uniform (global) and spatially-variany tone mapping, dynamic exposure adaptaion, exposure fusion and bloom.

 The project is written in C++20 and uses ImGUI for the user interface.